 Coccolithites ficula Stover, 1966

-Heterorhabdus ficula differs from Heterorhabdus primitivus in having a subcircular outline and approximately eight lateral bars in the central area, whereas the latter has an elongated outline and approximately twelve lateral bars.
+Retecapsa ficula differs from Retecapsa primitiva in having approximately twelve lateral bars in the central area, whereas the latter has approximately eight lateral bars.

 Stover, L. E. 1966.
 Cretaceous coccoliths and associated nannofossils from France and the Netherlands.
 Micropaleontology 12(2): 133-167.